About Us

 A woman wearing black glasses holding a cup of coffee speaks with a woman with curly red hair about a science poster in front of them at a conference

 The KU Life Span Institute brings together researchers at the intersections of education, behavioral science and neuroscience to study problems that directly affect the health and well-being of individuals and communities in Kansas, as well as across the nation and world.
-In addition to this internationally-renowned research program, thousands of people benefit from the direct services, training and consultations provided by the KU Life Span Institute and its research centers.

 History and Leadership